weloxux/butt/README.md

 require "butt" -- Require butt, so we can use it

 function love.load()
-	butt.new(20, 20, 100, 40, "Button", "print('test')", "examplebutton") -- Create a new button
+    butt.new(20, 20, 100, 40, "Button", "print(\"test\")", "examplebutton") -- Create a new button

     counter = 0

     -- Further initialisation here end

 function love.update(dt)
     butt.update(dt)

     -- Do other things here

     counter = counter + dt
-	if counter > 10 then -- Just an example: remove the button after some time butt.remove("examplebutton") -- We use our earlier defined id here, to make sure only the button we want to remove gets removed end end
+    if counter > 5 then -- Just an example: remove the button after some time butt.remove("examplebutton") -- We use our earlier defined id here, to make sure only the button we want to remove g end end

 function love.draw()
     -- Draw things below buttons here

     butt.draw()

     -- Draw things on top of buttons here end

 ```

 ## To do

 - [x] Make text get displayed on buttons
 - [ ] Expand documentation
+- [ ] Fix running function on click
-- [ ] Run tests
+- [x] Run tests

+## Known bugs

+- Functions don't get run on clicking

 ## License
 butt is licensed under the GNU General Public License, version 3.